hillch112/Kines-HPC/README.md

 The CIP Fellows Program is supported by NSF Award #2230127 and aims to train CI professionals with interdisciplinary skills to support scientific research teams.

-**Computing Resources**: This work used the Expanse system at the San Diego Supercomputer Center through allocation [YOUR_ALLOCATION_ID] from the Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS) program, which is supported by National Science Foundation grants #2138259, #2138286, #2138307, #2137603, and #2138296.
+**Computing Resources**: This work used the Expanse system at the San Diego Supercomputer Center through the Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS) program, which is supported by National Science Foundation grants #2138259, #2138286, #2138307, #2137603, and #2138296.

 **Data Source**: MLB Statcast data accessed via the [pybaseball](https://github.com/jldbc/pybaseball) Python library.